Kiwmann/DQML/README.md

 # DQML
 Distributed quantum machine learning

-Codes here is from the paper
+Codes and Data from the paper
 https://doi.org/10.48550/arXiv.2408.16327